MellianStudios/mod-encounter-logs/README.md

 ### Requirements
 1. This module relies on hooks which are not present in AC
    - OnUnitSpellCast
    - OnAddHostileReferenceToThreatContainer
    - OnRemoveHostileReferenceFromThreatContainer

-you can get them here https://github.com/MellianStudios/azerothcore-wotlk/tree/hooks note that there are other hooks not required for this module
+   - you can get them here https://github.com/MellianStudios/azerothcore-wotlk/tree/hooks note that there are other hooks not required for this module
+2. This module depends on nlhomann/json library which is not present in AC

 ### Credits / contributors
 - [Anchy](https://github.com/AnchyDev) (general support)